 Dalton Lake Nature Preserve at a glance

-What: walking, biking, lake, wildlife viewing, birdwatching
+What: walking, biking, wildlife viewing, birdwatching

 Trip Reports: Nostalgia at Dalton Lake

-Where: In St. Helens turn east off Highway 30 onto Deer Island Road, then immediately left onto Oregon Street.
-The trailhead is at the parking lot of the Columbia Humane Society at 2084 Oregon St, St Helens (45.87327,-122.81397).
-Look to the left of the Humane Society for the paved trail, do not turn into the mobile home lot.
-There is a parking spot or two at the end of 4th Street in Columbia City.
+Where: In St. Helens, turn east off Highway 30 onto Deer Island Road, then immediately left onto Oregon Street.
+The trailhead is at the Columbia Humane Society parking lot at 2084 Oregon St, St Helens (45.873484, -122.812915).
+Look for the paved trail parallel to the railroad tracks to start walking, do not turn into the mobile home lot.

 Camping: None